On average customers save $170 when shopping for car insurance in Orange, CA. Enter your zip code to get insurance now.

 |Orange Average (annual)||California Average||United States Average|

 The difference in auto insurance rates from company to company can be substantial.
 For a typical driver, GEICO offers Orange's most affordable premiums.
-Reference below the top options for affordable insurance in Orange.
+Reference below the most affordable insurance option in Orange.
+You can also check out our list of the top-rated auto insurance companies based in part on The Zebra's Customer Satisfaction Survey.
 Don't forget to get car insurance quotes based on your unique driving profile.

 |Insurance Company||Average Annual Rate|

 The age group that pays the least for car insurance in Orange are drivers in their 60s ($1,642 per year).
 Drivers in their 50s pay marginally higher rates — $1,650 per year.

 Teenage drivers pay Orange's most expensive car insurance rates.
 One of the most effective ways to lower your car insurance rates as a driver in Orange is to age out of your teens.
 The gap in cost between the car insurance premiums paid by teenage drivers and drivers in their 20s in Orange is $4,040.
 That's the biggest gap in premiums between any pair of age brackets.